|This is the separation of the fender that transpired from the “ding.”|

 Today, I’ll call the credit card company on which we charged the rental car.
-Apparently, we have rental car insurance that covers such incidents.
-Hopefully, that will work out or we’ll be paying for the repairs out of pocket and there’s no doubt the rental car company will gouge us.
+We have rental car insurance that covers such incidents.
+Hopefully, that will work out, or we’ll be paying for the repairs out of pocket, and there’s no doubt the rental car company will gouge us.
 Once we know what transpires, we’ll report back here.

 So it goes…stuff happens.
-In the realm of things, it’s a small incident.
+In the realm of things, it’s a minor incident.
 As we always say, if we have our health and we’re safe, we have no reason to complain.

-When I returned to Henderson around 4:00 pm I was a little apprehensive to tell Tom what I’d done.
-The minute I walked in the door, based on the look on my face, he asked me what was wrong.
+When I returned to Henderson around 4:00 pm, I was a little apprehensive about telling Tom what I’d done.
+The minute I walked in the door, he asked me what was wrong based on the look on my face.

 In his usual style, he wasn’t angry at me for my carelessness and reassured me not to stress about it.
-In no time at all, we were our usual cheerful selves, enjoying the evening with a good meal shared with Richard, as we begin to wind down our final week in the USA.
+At no time, we were our usual cheerful selves, enjoying the evening with a good meal shared with Richard as we began to wind down our final week in the USA.

 Photo from one year ago today, July 25, 2016:

 |Kong, our fabulous tour guide with Viking Cruise Line, took this photo of Tom and a tarantula served at dinner.
 He didn’t eat it.
 I would have tried it, but it was batter fried.
 For more photos, please click here.|